Sjord/Sjord.github.io/_posts/2018-09-23-securing-and-preventing-cyberattack.md

 In the [previous post](/2019/01/16/probability-of-cyberattack/), we saw that there is no silver bullet for security.
 Finding and solving vulnerabilities in your software, while a good idea, doesn't solve all your problems.
 There may simply be more vulnerabilities that you haven't found yet, or the attacker enters through a system that was not tested or patched.

-For some systems, solving one vulnerability does not significantly reduce the number of vulnerabilities in the system:
+For particularly vulnerable systems, solving one vulnerability does not significantly reduce the number of vulnerabilities in the system:

 > Rescorla has argued that for software with many latent vulnerabilities (e.g., Windows), removing one bug makes little difference to the likelihood of an attacker finding another one later [1].

-Some systems are too complex or too buggy to find and fix all the vulnerabilities.
+Systems can be too complex or too buggy to find and fix all the vulnerabilities.
 In that case, it is a good idea to depend on other layers: if the attacker breaches the first defense, can we do anything to reduce the impact of the attack?

 ## Assume you get hacked